STAT545-UBC-hw-2019-20/stat545-hw-mksm1228/README.md

 ---------------------------------------------------------------------

-To view or clone the contents of this repository on your computer, please use the link below.
+This repository will have folders corresponding to each assignment.
+To view the contents of this repository onto your computer, please use the link below.

 > https://github.com/STAT545-UBC-hw-2019-20/stat545-hw-mksm1228.git